-Are you the patient coming in with severe gum recession where the root was exposed in front of your tooth.
-You don’t have symptoms, yet, it just looked strange and you want to know if there is a problem.
-We’re a multi-specialty practice with an in-house periodontal treatment.
+Are you the patient coming in with severe gum recession where the root is exposed in front of your tooth.
+You don’t have symptoms, yet, it just looks strange and you want to know if there is a problem.
+We’re a multi-specialty practice with in-house periodontal treatment.
 And in a healthy mouth, the tooth roots are not exposed.
 If they are exposed, it’s usually a sign of one of these problems:

 - Gingivitis or Periodontitis.
 Gum disease can cause the gum tissue to pull away from the tooth, and expose the root.

 - Brushing too hard.
 Aggressive tooth brushing can cause the gums to recede.
 We recommend soft tooth brushes to prevent this from happening.
 Soft tooth brushes used properly minimize the trauma to the tissue and bone.

 - And on rare occasions tooth developed outside of the jaw bone.
 In this case, we highly recommend seeing a periodontist to determine the best form of treatment.

 So if you have an exposed tooth root, you need to see us at one of our two offices.
 Our dental team will determine the quality and quantity of the gum tissue that remains.
 If the gum recession is caught early, the tissue can be treated until healthy, replaced and your tooth may have an excellent prognosis.